kpacha/ninja-mustache/README.md

 TODO
 -----

- - Fix the demo module tests
+ - Fix the 'not found' test from the  demo module